nilotpal-basu/Weather-Prediction/README.md

-# README : Weather Classifier
+# README : Weather Prediction

 This project is a weather classifier that categorizes weather conditions into five classes: **Drizzle**, **Fog**, **Rain**, **Snow**, and **Sun**.
 The classification model uses a **Random Forest Classifier**, and key techniques like **log1p transformation** for handling skewness and **hyperparameter tuning** to improve model performance.
 The dataset has imbalanced class labels, and efforts were made to improve recall, precision, and F1 scores for the minority classes.